luncheon/isaaccss/pkg/README.md

     // Custom aliases.
 For example:
     {
+      // Alias format of `media`, `container` and `selector` is one of the following:
+      // - { "search": replacementString }
+      // - [/pattern/g, replacementStringOrFunction]
+      // - Array of the above
       media: {
         dark: "prefers-color-scheme:dark",
         light: "prefers-color-scheme:light",
         sm: "640px", // use breakpoints like `@w<sm/d:none`
         md: "768px",
       },
+      container: {},
       selector: {
         "::a": "::after",
         "::b": "::before",
         ":f": ":focus",
         ":h": ":hover",
       },

+      // Alias format of `property` is one of the following:
+      // - { "search": replacementStringOrStringArray }
+      // - [/pattern/g, replacementStringOrStringArray]
+      // - Array of the above
       property: {
         items: "align-items",
         justify: "justify-content",
       },

-      // for value, specify an array of either
+      // Alias format of `value` is one of the following:
-      //   [propertyNameOrPattern, { alias: value }] or
+      // - [propertyNameOrPattern, { "search": replacementString }] or
-      //   [propertyNameOrPattern, [aliasPattern, replacerStringOrFunction]]
+      // - [propertyNameOrPattern, [/pattern/g, replacementStringOrFunction]]
+      // - Array of the above
       value: [
         [
           "box-shadow",